vince-lam/vince-lam.github.io/_posts/2024-03-07-local-llm-options.md

 2. LLM inference via the CLI and backend API servers
 3. Front-end UIs for connecting to LLM backends

 Each section includes a table of relevant open-source LLM GitHub repos and to gauge popularity and activity.
-Click [here](https://docs.google.com/spreadsheets/d/1Xv38p90V3GiJXjq0a3qc24056Vicn1I5MG6QiFE6nVE/edit?usp=sharing) for the full table and [here](https://github.com/vince-lam/awesome-local-llms) for associated GitHub repo.
+Click [here](https://docs.google.com/spreadsheets/d/1Xv38p90V3GiJXjq0a3qc24056Vicn1I5MG6QiFE6nVE/edit?usp=sharing) for the **full table** and [here](https://github.com/vince-lam/awesome-local-llms) for associated **GitHub repo**.
 These projects can overlap in scope and may split into different components of inference backend server and UI.
 This field evolves quickly, so details may soon be outdated.

 ![alt text](/images/blog/2024-03-llm-table.png)
 <p style="text-align: center;font-size:13px">Google Sheets of open-source local LLM repositories, available <a href="https://docs.google.com/spreadsheets/d/1Xv38p90V3GiJXjq0a3qc24056Vicn1I5MG6QiFE6nVE/edit?usp=sharing">here</a></p>